daniblues/alx-system_engineering-devops/0x00-shell_basics/README.md

-#!/bin/bash instructs the OS to use bash as a command interpreter
+"#!/bin/bash" instructs the OS to use bash as a command interpreter

-echo pwd prints the current working directory
+"pwd" prints the current working directory